jlevy/og-equity-compensation/README.md

 ### A note on fairness

-Much of what you read about equity compensation is from the perspective of a single person with their own vantage point.
+Much of what you read about equity compensation was written by a single person, from a single vantage point.
 The authors and editors of this Guide have navigated the territory of equity compensation from the perspective of employees, hiring managers, founders, and lawyers.
 We do believe that the knowledge here,